-Made up of over 20 local people the panel provide a view on whether information is easy to understand, accessible and free from jargon.
+Made up of nearly 30 local people, the panel provide a view on whether information is easy to understand, accessible and free from jargon.
 This helps us to make sure that any information is clear to the people who receive it.

 What difference does it make?

 Our panel has reviewed some patient information on medicine shortages, stockpiling and over the counter medication.
 The following changes were made as a result of their input:

 Change of wording from community pharmacist/pharmacy to local chemist

 Removing some information as not appropriate / relevant

 Increasing font size to make it easier to read

 Changing the layout so key messages were more obvious and had more impact on the reader